-CNH Capital Canada Wholesale Trust (the "Trust") was established by Computershare Trust Company of Canada (formerly The Canada Trust Company), as Issuer Trustee (the "Issuer Trustee"), under the laws of the Province of Ontario by Declaration of Trust dated April 30, 2004.
-BNY Trust Company of Canada is the Indenture Trustee, with its principal office at 320 Bay Street, Eleventh Floor, Toronto, Ontario, M5H 4A6.
+CNH Capital Canada Wholesale Trust (the "Trust") was established by Computershare Trust Company of Canada (formerly, The Canada Trust Company), as Issuer Trustee (the "Issuer Trustee"), under the laws of the Province of Ontario by Declaration of Trust dated April 30, 2004.
+BNY Trust Company of Canada is the Indenture Trustee, with its principal office at 1 York Street, 6th Floor, Toronto, Ontario M5J 0B6.

-The Trust's activities are limited to the securing and administration of wholesale finance receivables originated by CNH Industrial Capital Canada to finance the sale of goods to dealers and distributors of CNH Industrial Canada Ltd. The Trust issues asset-backed notes ("Notes") in Series ("Series") with varying terms to finance the acquisition of the receivables and uses collections on the receivables to pay its obligations.
+The Trust's activities are limited to the securing and administration of wholesale finance receivables originated by CNH Industrial Capital Canada Ltd. ("CNH Industrial Capital Canada", "Administrator", "Servicer" or "Seller")to finance the sale of goods to dealers and distributors of CNH Industrial Canada Ltd. The Trust issues asset-backed notes ("Notes") in Series ("Series") with varying terms to finance the acquisition of the receivables and uses collections on the receivables to pay its obligations.